Partnerships Board has delegated authority to Faculties to approve the following list of activities only:

 - If there are concerns regarding risk levels, financial due diligence and mitigation, the proposal will either be rejected, or will be referred to Partnerships Board for a decision (rejections will be noted at the next Partnerships Board meeting)

 - Once approved, low risk agreements and proposal forms can be signed by the appropriate Faculty VP or VP International.* After this, and subject to any additional approvals that may be required (e.g. approval of PhD arrangements by RDPEB, and new taught programmes by the Faculty Executive and TPB), the activity can begin, with appropriate management and monitoring arrangements in place.

 - Copies of all signed MoUs and Agreements should be submitted to ARCS and (for international partners) either the Global Opportunities team or the International Partnerships team as appropriate.
 No programme may start, nor may offers be made to students, until the MoA or contract has been signed by both Parties.

 *MoAs and contracts may only be signed by the Principal or a delegated VP.
 Further guidance can be found .

 The Faculty will report low risk activities approved to PB for noting at each meeting.

 The Low Risk Proposal Form can be found below.
 Please ensure that it is completed in consultation with the risk framework.
 For guidance on risk levels and the most appropriate approval process, and for specific queries on completing the form, please contact ARCS.

-The information requested on the form is essential to enable the Faculty to determine whether the proposed partnership opportunity has sufficient merit and is in line with relevant QMUL strategies and policies, in particular the Queen Mary Strategy 2030 and the International Strategy.
+The information requested on the form is essential to enable the Faculty to determine whether the proposed partnership opportunity has sufficient merit and is in line with relevant Queen Mary strategies and policies, in particular the Queen Mary Strategy 2030.
 All sections of the form must be completed in full.